sybilhoangRG/support.balsamiq.com/content/ui101/controls/menubars.md

 > Well-designed Web sites make careful use of persistent objects that remain constant throughout the shopping experience, especially the top-level navigation bar along the top of the page.
 Not only do these areas provide clear navigational options, but their consistent presence and layout also help orient customers.

-Menu bars can contain sub-menus (as shown above), but going any deeper than one level should be avoided if possible because it pushes users' mental models, whereas "organizing things into a single layer of groups is extremely common and can be found everywhere in your home and office." [*(About Face)*](https://www.amazon.com/About-Face-Essentials-Interaction-Design/dp/1118766571/)
+Menu bars can contain sub-menus (as shown above), but going any deeper than one level should be avoided if possible because it pushes users' mental models, whereas ["organizing things into a single layer of groups is extremely common and can be found everywhere in your home and office."](https://www.amazon.com/About-Face-Essentials-Interaction-Design/dp/1118766571/ "About Face")

 ---